 Cell Phone Charger and Cables

 Another item to keep in your hurricane emergency kit is a backup charger for your cell phone.
 The charger should be battery powered in case of a power outage.
 While USB battery packs are common, models that use AA batteries are also available.
-Make sure you have all necessary charging cables as well.
+Make sure you have all the necessary charging cables as well.